iter-tools/iter-tools/README.md

 ```

 ## size
 Returns the number of values yielded by an iterable.
-Without loading the whole sequence in memory.
-It works for both sync and async iterables.
 ```js
 size([1, 2, 3]) // 3
 ```

 ## async-size
 Returns the number of values yielded by an iterable.
-Without loading the whole sequence in memory.
 It works for both sync and async iterables.
 ```js
 asyncSize(asyncIter([1, 2, 3])) // 3
 ```